Qutb Shahi tombs: Fifth sultan

 Muhammad Quli Qutb Shah (1580-1612) was the fifth sultan.

 His mausoleum is considered the grandest of the Qutb Shahi tombs.
 Built in 1602 CE, the tomb is on a terrace of 65 m2 and 4 m high.
 A flight of steps leads to the mausoleum proper, which is 22 m2 on the outside and 11 m2 on the inside.
 There are entrances on the southern and eastern sides.
 The tomb is in a vault below the terrace.
 Inscriptions in Persian and the Naskh scripts decorate it.

 Sixth sultan

 Sultan Muhammad Qutb Shah (1612-1626) was the sixth sultan.

 Another grand mausoleum, the facade of this tomb was once decorated with enameled tiles; only traces are now evident.
 There are six graves and inscriptions in Thuluth and Naskh.
 The mausoleum was built in 1626.

 Seventh sultan

 Abdullah Qutb Shah (1626-1672) was the seventh sultan.

+The Qutub Shahi tombs are a series of Islamic tombs and mosques built by the various kings of the Qutub Shahi dynasty.

 His tomb is the last of the royal tombs, as Abul Hasan Qutb Shah (Tana Shah), the last Qutb Shahi Sultan, was a prisoner in the fortress of Daulatabad, near Aurangabad, when he died.
 While the tombs of those who ruled dominate the area, interspersed are many other monuments, most of them tombs of other members of the royal family.